Update: ‘America’s most popular minivan’ sub-section added to ‘Chrysler CEO hints at an all-electric Pacifica.’

 The Pacifica was the best-selling minivan in the U.S. in 2022, contributing 98,624 units to the brand’s annual sales.
 The usual best-seller Toyota Sienna (sales declined from 107,990 units in 2021 to 69,751 units) was hit by supply chain disruptions, which also helped Stellantis’ minivan clinch the title.

-However, even as the segment’s second most popular model in a normal year, the Pacifica holds great significance for Chrysler and deserves deeper electrification.
+However, even as the segment’s second most popular model in a normal year, the Pacifica holds significance for Chrysler.
 In 2022, 14,392 units (15%) of the total Pacificas sold were plug-in hybrids.
 There is a definite business case emerging for a second-gen model as an electric vehicle.

 Chrysler Pacifica EV specifications

 The next-gen Chrysler Pacifica could come in plug-in hybrid electric and pure electric variants to address the needs of all customers.
 Underpinning the Chrysler Pacifica EV could be the STLA Large platform that is designed for the American market.
 STLA Large-based EVs will get 150-330 kW (201-442 hp) motors.
 The Pacifica EV may come with powerful units that provide at least 200-225 kW (268-302 hp) individually (2WD) or combined (AWD), depending on the configuration.

 EVs based on the STLA Large will get 101-118 kWh battery packs that provide a range of up to 500 miles.
 However, speaking to Green Car Reports at the 2022 New York International Auto Show, Feuell said that 400 miles “seems to be the sweet spot” for potential customers.
 A 400-mile range would be truly impressive and could prove to be a huge attraction for the family-oriented American minivan.